-Visit VDOT to see the system in action: http://www.511virginia.org/ and click on the Truck Parking item on the left-hand side of the map.
+Visit VDOT to see the system in action: http://www.511virginia.org/ (Click on the Truck Parking item on the left-hand side of the map).

-The project also identified further work which should be explored:
+The project also identified further work that might be explored in the corridor,

 - Identify best communications media/equipment with the truckers, such as placement of VMS/DMS parking availability alerts.